Jeffrey-D-Pierce/Simple-HTML-Tree/README.md

 #### Custom Item Data

-The item data requires a unique id, and children with unique id.
+The item data requires a unique id, and children items with unique id.
 All other data is optional.

 ```JSON
   {